Caleb9/SynologyPhotosUtil/README.md

     -o, --otp <OTP-CODE>                OTP code when 2FA is enabled for user account

 <ALBUM-NAME> and <FOLDER-PATH> are case sensitive. <FOLDER-PATH> must exist in user's personal space.
+<ALBUM-NAME> can be a person in "People" album.
 ```

 * ALBUM-NAME as it stands in Synology Photos, enclose in quotes if the